oysteinvolden/Real-time-sensor-encryption/README.md

     cd script
     ./install_opencv4.1.1_Jetson.sh.

-NB: There has been some issues when combining ROS melodic and OpenCV 4.x.x, so it may be more safe to install OpenCV < 3.4.x.
+NB: There has been some issues when combining ROS melodic and OpenCV 4.x.x, so it may be more safe to install OpenCV <= 3.4.x.
 We installed 3.4.3 by simply changing 4.1.1 with 3.4.3 everywhere in the sh file.

 Now, create a catkin workspace and include our ROS package as well as ROS package for bridging opencv and ROS (vision_opencv):

+    mkdir -p catkin_ws/src
     cd catkin_ws/src
     git clone https://github.com/oysteinvolden/Real-time-sensor-encryption.git
     git clone https://github.com/ros-perception/vision_opencv.git